-Since its founding, Loyola College has challenged itself to remain grounded in a centuries-old tradition of Jesuit, liberal arts education, while continually seeking to adapt to changing circumstances.
-In this balance between values and the desire to serve the greater community, the College has managed to create itself anew, time and again.
+Since its founding, Loyola has challenged itself to remain grounded in a centuries-old tradition of Jesuit, liberal arts education, while continually seeking to adapt to changing circumstances.
+This commitment to both its historic foundations and the institution it has become underscores the rationale behind Loyola's decision to change its designation to Loyola University Maryland in 2009.

-Loyola College in Maryland rose from humble beginnings in 1852.
-The first college in the United States to bear the name of Saint Ignatius Loyola, the College was initially headquartered in a house on Holliday Street in downtown Baltimore-a site marked by a commemorative plaque in what is now Baltimore's War Memorial Plaza.
-Due to its increasing enrollment, the College moved in 1855 to a new facility at Calvert and Madison Streets-now the home of Center Stage, Baltimore's intimate theatre for professional drama groups and the Saint Ignatius Loyola Academy, a Jesuit middle school for boys.
-The College moved to its present home on the Baltimore Campus in 1921.
+Loyola rose from humble beginnings in 1852 as the first college in the United States to bear the name of Saint Ignatius Loyola.
+Loyola was initially headquartered in a house on Holliday Street in downtown Baltimore-a site marked by a commemorative plaque in what is now Baltimore's War Memorial Plaza.
+Due to its increasing enrollment, Loyola moved in 1855 to a new facility at Calvert and Madison Streets-now the home of Center Stage, Baltimore's intimate theatre for professional drama groups and the Saint Ignatius Loyola Academy, a Jesuit middle school for boys.
+Loyola moved to its present home on the Baltimore Campus in 1921.

-Today, Loyola College is a Catholic comprehensive university with approximately 6,100 undergraduate and graduate students representing two-thirds of the United States and numerous foreign countries.
+Today, Loyola is a Catholic comprehensive university with approximately 6,100 undergraduate and graduate students representing two-thirds of the United States and numerous foreign countries.
 The graduate programs now comprise almost half of the student population at Loyola.
 The programs, most of which are practitioner-oriented and designed for professionals seeking a greater level of expertise and satisfaction in their careers, span a broad spectrum.

 Loyola's Joseph A. Sellinger, S.J., School of Business and Management offers the traditional Master of Business Administration (M.B.A.) and a Master of Science in Finance (M.S.F.), as well as the MBA Fellows and Executive MBA programs, tailored for professionals at different levels in their careers.
-The Sellinger School's 1988 accreditation (which was reaffirmed in 1999) by AACSB International - The Association to Advance Collegiate Schools of Business reinforced its commitment to providing the best education to Baltimore's business leaders.
-The traditional MBA program began in 1967 and it, along with the Executive MBA program (established in 1973 and one of the first of its kind in the United States), has been a means of providing quality business education to the Baltimore region for several decades.
+The Sellinger School's 1988 accreditation (which was reaffirmed in 1999) by AACSB International-The Association to Advance Collegiate Schools of Business reinforced its commitment to providing the best education to Baltimore's business leaders.
+The traditional MBA program began in 1967 and it, along with the Executive MBA program (established in 1973 and one of the first of its kind in the United States), has provided quality business education to the Baltimore region for several decades.

 The graduate program in psychology was established in 1968 to help prepare students to complete doctoral training in clinical or counseling psychology through a research-oriented master's program.
-Three years later, the College added a practitioner-based, master's level training model to prepare students to work under the supervision of a licensed psychologist or to pursue doctoral training.
+Three years later, Loyola added a practitioner-based, master's-level training model to prepare students to work under the supervision of a licensed psychologist or to pursue doctoral training.
 The graduate psychology program, which trains students in both theory and skill development and offers field experiences at numerous sites throughout Baltimore, was expanded in 1996 to include a Doctor of Psychology (Psy.D.) in Clinical Psychology.
 The Psy.D. program is accredited by the American Psychological Association.
-The Psychology Department also offers certificate and pre-licensure enrollment options for individuals seeking to complete the requirements for the Maryland Board of Examiners' Licensed Clinical Professional Counselor (LCPC) examination.
+The Psychology Department also offers certificate and prelicensure enrollment options for individuals seeking to complete the requirements for the Maryland Board of Examiners' Licensed Clinical Professional Counselor (LCPC) examination.